 Below are the key drivers of Dow Chemical's value that present opportunities for upside or downside:

 Performance Plastics EBITDA margin was was about 16% in 2009.
-Margins increased to around 19% by 2012 as a result of new product penetration, leverage on volume growth and higher prices coupled with the favourable feedstock scenario in the U.S. from shale resources.
+Margins increased to around 26% by 2013 as a result of new product penetration, leverage on volume growth and higher prices coupled with the favourable feedstock scenario in the U.S. from shale resources.
 In 2015, Dow's Performance Plastics EBITDA margin stood at around 27%.
 Going forward, we expect the division's EBITDA margins to grow to around 27% by the end of the Trefis forecast period.
 If margins increase further to around 35% by the end of our forecast period, we could see a 10% upside to our price estimate.
 On the other hand, if the company if the company is unable to successfully tap the feedstock advantage, margins could decline to 18%, there could be a 10% downside to our price estimate.

 - Agricultural Science Products Market Share: Dow Chemical's market share in the global agricultural product market has seen a considerable rise in recent years, helped by heavy investment in the division and successful product launches.
 In 2015, the company's market share stood at 7% and we expect it to remain relatively stable at this level throughout our forecast period.
 If, however, the investments do not yield the desired results, and the market share falls to around 3.5%, there could be a downside of around 5% to our current price estimate.
 On the other hand, if the market share rises to around 13%, we could see an upside of around 5% to our current price estimate.